MaherDissem/PersFL-LoadForecast/README.md

 ## File Overview
 ```
 project_root/
-├── src/  # Directory containing the main source code.
+├── src/                             # Directory containing the source code.
 │   ├── simulation.py                # Main script to start the FL simulation.
 │   ├── config.py                    # Contains configuration parameters for the simulation's setup.
 │   ├── server.py                    # Defines the server-side strategy for FL, including aggregation of client updates.
 │   ├── communication.py             # Manages communication protocols between clients and the server.
 │   ├── clients/                     # Contains client-related files for FL.
 │   │   ├── client.py                # Entry point for creating client objects and defining interaction with the server.
 │   │   ├── base_model.py            # Defines client logic for standard FL without personalization.
 │   │   ├── ALA.py                   # Implements Adaptive Local Aggregation for initializing the client model in each FL round.
 │   │   └── mixed_model.py           # Implements a forecasting model that combines local and federated models for personalization.
 │   ├── forecasting/                 # Contains different forecasting model implementations.
-│   │   ├── SCINet/  # Directory for SCINet model implementation (definition, training and evaluation logic).
+│   │   ├── SCINet/                  # Directory for SCINet model implementation.
+│   │   │   ├── SCINet.py            # Defines the model.
+│   │   │   └── wrapper.py           # Handles the model training and evaluation logic.
 │   │   ├── seq2seq/                 # Directory for Seq2Seq model implementation.
+│   │   │   ├── model.py             # Defines the model.
+│   │   │   └── wrapper.py           # Handles the model training and evaluation logic.
 │   │   └── early_stop.py            # Implements early stopping logic to prevent overfitting.
 │   ├── isolated_client.py           # Implements logic for a client operating in isolation without FL.
-│   ├── preprocess_dataset.py  # Preprocesses raw data
+│   ├── preprocess_dataset.py        # Preprocesses raw data.
 │   ├── dataset.py                   # Handles data loading for the clients.
 │   ├── metrics.py                   # Defines custom evaluation metrics for the FL process.
 │   ├── utils.py                     # Utility functions for logging, setting seeds, and preparing folders.
-│   └── notebooks/  # Contains Jupyter notebooks to analyze results and visualize the clustering process.
+│   └── notebooks/                   # Contains Jupyter notebooks.
+│   │   ├── load_clustering.ipynb    # Visualizes the client clustering process.
+│   │   └── results_analysis.ipynb   # Aanalyzes and visualizes the results.
 ├── .gitignore                       # Specifies files and directories to be ignored by Git.
 ├── LICENSE                          # License file for the project.
 ├── requirements.txt                 # Lists project dependencies for easy installation.
 └── README.md                        # Overview of the project, including methods implemented and how to run the simulation.
 ```

 ## Running the Simulation